ziehro/DataSciencePortfolio-Chris-Ziehr/HempGrowthAnalysis/readme.md

 This project focuses on the analysis of hemp data.
 The objective is to understand various metrics and characteristics associated with hemp production and quality.

 ## Data Description
 The data was gathered and preprocessed in various spreadsheets.
-It includes metrics such as THC content, CBD content, moisture levels, and other relevant variables affecting hemp quality.
+It includes metrics such as height, seed yield, moisture levels, and other relevant variables affecting hemp quality.

 ## Analysis
 For a detailed breakdown of the analysis, methodologies used, and findings, please follow the link to our comprehensive report hosted on RPubs: